Neocreb/frontend-eloity-unified-ecosys/INTEGRATION_GUIDE.md

 ## 🎉 Conclusion

-Your Softchat platform is now ready for production with comprehensive integrations.
+Your Eloity platform is now ready for production with comprehensive integrations.
 All services are implemented with mock data that can be seamlessly replaced with real integrations by following this guide.

 **Next Steps:**
 1. Choose your integrations based on target markets